 What is it that makes the other side of the world so good at horror, whatever it is, I am glad we have access to it.
 Following three backpackers who are stranded in the Australian outback after their car won’t start.
 They feel their luck has turned when a local hillbilly offers to repair their car and tows them to his camp.
 But unfortunately for them, he has a nightmare in store for them.

-A simple premise for a film, that is expertly executed.
-A year before, a woman loses her husband and kid during a car accident.
+A simple premise for a film that is expertly executed.
+A year before, a woman lost her husband and kid in a car accident.
 One year later, this woman and her friends go on vacation hiking, and they descend in a large cave.
 But soon they realize they are not alone, a strange breed of predators is after them and their survival is at stake.

-I’m not usually a fan of the found footage genre, but there are a few films that elevate that sub-genre to greatness.
+I’m not usually a fan of the found footage genre, but there are a few films that elevate that subgenre to greatness.
 With [REC], we have the most shocking and unnerving found footage film.
 A television reporter and cameraman follow firefighters to an apartment building in Barcelona.
-Soon then become trapped within the building, starting the beginning of a seemingly endless nightmare.
+Soon they become trapped within the building, starting the beginning of a seemingly endless nightmare.